rahmerh/moma/README.md

 **Moma** is a Linux-first, CLI **mo**d **ma**nager.

 Moma automates everything you need to start modding your games on Linux.
-It takes care of downloading mods, setting up tools, and managing your configuration in a simple, declarative format—so your mod setup stays clean, trackable, and easy to reproduce.
+It takes care of downloading mods, setting up tools, and managing your configuration in a simple, declarative format, so your mod setup stays clean, trackable, and easy to reproduce.

 To keep your game installation untouched, Moma builds a temporary environment where mods are layered only when you launch the game.
 Your base files remain unchanged, and mods don’t need to be installed directly into the game folder.

 Moma avoids Windows-native mod management tools and fully embraces native Linux features.
 It's designed for minimal, terminal-driven modding without sacrificing control or flexibility.

+## Support

+Moma only supports certain game platforms and games (and game versions).
+This is mostly due to that I'm not going to buy games I won't play, so I can't reliably add support for it.
+If you want a game that isn't on the list, feel free to add an issue to request support.
+I'd be happy to help.

+### Supported game platforms

+- Steam (Proton or native)

-## Supported games
+### Supported games

-- Skyrim (SE and AE)
+- Skyrim SE/AE (SKSE modded)

 ## Usage